Student Experience Initiative

 Continued expansion of Meal Deals to more than 25 of the more than 100 GWorld dining partners.

 Pilot of monthly Whole Foods “Supermarket Sunday” program, which provides food discounts.
+The program is continuing during spring 2019 and being expanded to Safeway near the Mount Vernon Campus.

 Virginia Science and Technology Campus weekly food truck visits, which offer graduate students additional affordable and convenient dining options.